-They are training now for a set of National BJJ Tournaments that are going to be held in San Jose, Costa Rica’s capital organized by BJJKidsCR Pro League.
-This is a great opportunity for our heroes to train with kids from different Jiu-Jitsu Academies, and have the experience of a National Tournament.
+They are training now for a set of National BJJ Tournaments that are going to be held in San Jose, Costa Rica’s capital, organized by BJJKidsCR Pro League.
+This is a great opportunity for our heroes to train with kids from different Jiu Jitsu academies, and to experience a National Tournament.

 There will be 4 BJJ tournaments during the year.
-March, June, September and a last BJJ Kids Costa Rica Open 2018 in December.
-And it is our goal to attend all of them!
+March, June, September and the last BJJ Kids Costa Rica Open 2018 in December.
+It is our goal to attend all of them!

-For many of our kids, it is a great opportunity not only because they will be competing against other academies and having a completely new experience but because many of our kids attending this tournament are living in poverty in Costa Rica and it will be their first time in the city!
-Imagine most of them live in shack houses with dirt floors, for them to travel with us and stay in the city is a hugee thing!
+For many of our kids it is a great opportunity not only because they will be competing against other academies and having a completely new experience, but because many of our kids attending this tournament are living in poverty in Costa Rica and it will be their first time in the city!
+Imagine most of them live in shack houses with dirt floors.
+For them to travel with us and stay in the city is a huge deal!

-We will keep you posted on how every tournament goes so you can be part of the Hero Academy team joy!
+We will keep you posted on how every tournament goes so you can be a part of the Hero Academy team!

-If you would like to sponsor us for this Tournament Trips you can do it via PayPal to: [email protected] or through our website at www.bjjincostarica.com/donate .
-We are accepting donations for the tournaments trips, it will cover transportation to San Jose, meals for the kids and lodging!!
+If you would like to sponsor us for these Tournament Trips, you can do it via PayPal to: firstname.lastname@example.org or through our website at www.bjjincostarica.com/donate.
+We are accepting donations for the tournament trips to cover transportation to San Jose, meals for the kids, and lodging!!